003random/loki/README.md

 Loki performs tasks such as portscanning, directory scanning, fetching DNS data and fetching response headers.

 As a pentester, Loki is all you need.

+Loki is inspired by the rise of popular tools (written in Go) that aim to automate common bug bounty tasks.
+Very advanced tools such as XSStrike and uro.